MrBuddyCasino/ESP32_MP3_Decoder/README.md

 ESP32 MP3 decoder
 =======================
 This is a simple web radio streamer.
-It connects to a web radio station via wifi, decodes the MP3 stream and outputs the audio data to an I2S codec.
+It connects to a web radio station via wifi, decodes the MP3 stream and outputs the audio data to an I2S codec or to an attached speaker.

 This project is a port of Sprite\_TM's awesome MP3 web radio project for the ESP8266: https://github.com/espressif/ESP8266_MP3_DECODER